 Approximately 2/3’s of Alzheimer’s patients are women and researchers are still not clear why.
 Estrogen plays a special role in the PEMT gnee and estrogen levels drop in post-menopausal women, affecting memory and choline production.

 In one study, eighty percent of the women who were homozygous for one of the PEMT SNPs manifested signs of choline depletion.

 Approximately 90 percent of Americans do not get enough choline.
 How could this be?
 The foods that are highest in choline are the same foods that the ADA and AMA have been telling you to avoid for decades due to saturated fat and cholesterol.
 That’s right, eggs and organ meats like liver.
 The staggering repercussions of this advice combined with common medications have undoubtedly increased the risk of cognitive decline.

-Anticholinergic Drugs and Choline
+How Anticholinergic Drugs Cause Choline Deficiency

 Now, let’s take a look at a certain group of medications called “anticholinergic drugs.”
 It is right there in the name.
 These are drugs that block acetylcholine and include nighttime pain relievers, antihistamines, sleep aids, antidepressants, incontinence drugs and narcotic pain relievers.